Robotic and Minimally Invasive Surgery

 Wesley’s experts in robotic surgery:

-Since we launched the Wesley’s robotics program at in 2010 our surgeons have performed more than 3000 robot-assisted procedures, including several Australian-firsts.
+Since launching The Wesley’s robotics program at in 2010 our surgeons have performed more than 6500 robot-assisted procedures, including several Australian-firsts.

-The Wesley currently has nine specialist surgeons performing robotic surgery, with many more in training.
+The Wesley currently has 15 specialist surgeons performing robotic surgery, with many more in training.
 More than 800 robotic procedures have been undertaken in the last year.

 Wesley’s specialists leading the way in robotic surgery: